tudelft3d/val3dity/data/poly/README.txt

   * unit cube with a hole (inner ring) in the top face having same orientation as outer ring
   * invalid

+# cube20
+  * flat cube, ie with volume of 0
+  * invalid

+# cube21
+  * 2 unit cubes not touching at all, one above the other separated by 1unit
+  * invalid

 # concave
   * concave shape; top and bottom faces are concave polygons
   * valid